EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 ~~~~~~~~~~~~~~~~~~~~~~~

 ~~~~~~~~~~~~~~~~~~~~~~~
-kid_value_signature (in plaintext) (CBOR-encoded) (2 bytes)
+kid_value (in plaintext) (CBOR-encoded) (2 bytes)
 41 a2
 ~~~~~~~~~~~~~~~~~~~~~~~

 ### Input for Party V {#rpk-tv-input-v}

-The following are the parameters that are set in Party U before the first message exchange.
+The following are the parameters that are set in Party V before the first message exchange.

 ~~~~~~~~~~~~~~~~~~~~~~~
 Party V's private authentication key (32 bytes)